colindoyle0000/colindoyle-website/content/torts2023/scratchpad/_index.md

 ### Exercise Version #1

 You are an associate working at a firm that represents the Unreliable Construction Company.
-Lynn, Tito, Tatiana, and Pat have each sued the Unreliable Construction Company for negligence in the State of Loyola.
+Emily, Lynn, Tito, and Tatiana have each sued the Unreliable Construction Company for negligence in the State of Loyola.

 The state of Loyola takes a common law approach to tort defenses.
 Unlike most jurisdictions in the United States, Loyola is still a contributory negligence regime with joint-and-several liability.
 Assumption of risk is a complete defense.
 In determining whether prospective releases of liability violate public policy, Loyola uses a totality of the circumstances test but uses the Tunkl factors as persuasive authority.